• New Works Series •

 Q-STAGE seeks to shift consciousness of and about queer identity through new performance work, facilitate conversation surrounding queer identities and queer art, and contribute to the growth of local, emerging queer artists.

-20% Theatre Company's sixth annual Q-STAGE: New Works Series features four experimental world premiere performances created by local queer artists Taylor Seaberg, Dua Saleh, Keila Anali Saucedo and D. Allen.
+20% Theatre Company's sixth annual Q-STAGE: New Works Series featured four experimental world premiere performances created by local queer artists Taylor Seaberg, Dua Saleh, Keila Anali Saucedo and D. Allen.
 Q-STAGE 2019 new works include a mix of live music, theatre, video, movement, poetry and storytelling.

 SET A ft.
 Taylor Seaberg and Dua Saleh - Thursday, Friday & Saturday, May 9-11 @ 7:30pm